3rd-party hopeful brings cash to race with Utah congressman

 Bishop has argued that oversized monuments hinder land uses like energy development and grazing.

-Bishop is a onetime school teacher who can't afford to run his own campaigns, but he wants to broaden access to public lands to benefit regular people, Palmer said.
+Bishop is a former school teacher who can't afford to fund his own campaigns, but he wants to broaden access to public lands to benefit regular people, Palmer said.